 And then we turn inward.
 Our chores lessen and our home grows warmer.
 The temperatures plummet and our family time soars.
 Rain gives way to flakes.
 Dew turns into frost.
 Color fades into brown and grey.

 And it will come to me, about a month from now, or maybe two.
 I’ll rush down to the cellar and grab a few items for dinner.
-It will already be dark, and the wind will be whiping outside.
-In the kitchen however, the sweet smells of apple cider, slow-cooking roast and mashed potatoes will greet my return.
+It will already be dark, and the wind will be whipping outside.
+In the kitchen, however, the sweet smells of apple cider, slow-cooking roast, and mashed potatoes will greet my return.
 I’ll twist open the jar of Prapple sauce in my hand and all the loveliness of summer will again flow over me.
 The memories of late nights with my beloved, the hard days of harvest and the wonderful sense of accomplishment placing that single jar onto our cellar shelves had brought me will overwhelm me.

 Rebekah Sell lives on a small plot of land with her husband, Andy, on which they are hoping to build a sustainable homestead.
 With a small business and four kids, life is always interesting as Becky and Andy live fully the idea that the journey is the reward.
 Find her on Google+.